Law Officers Act 1997: Background

-(c) the Attorney General authorises the Solicitor General to act in any particular case.

 Section 10 of the 1973 act as enacted has analogous provision.
-This authorisation was however limited to enactments which either were passed before the 1944 Act and which made no provision as to the Solicitor General, or for Acts passed after which did not expressly exclude the section.
+This authorisation was however limited to enactments which either were passed before the 1944 act and which made no provision as to the Solicitor General, or for Acts passed after which did not expressly exclude the section.
 Otherwise, the Solicitor General could be granted powers in their own right.

 The act was introduced on 10 June 1997 by the then-Solicitor General, the Lord Falconer of Thoroton.
 In his maiden speech to the House of Lords on 16 June, who stated that the position which existed at that time had "significant practical and legal shortcomings" and that the act would "permit [the Attorney General] who is in charge of the department and his successors to run the department in a sensible and efficient manner, using the Solicitor-General to the full, without the need for specific delegation".
 John Morris, the then-Attorney General, called the legal position as "needlessly bureaucratic" when he introduced the act on 24 July in the House of Commons, with the Shadow Attorney General, Nicholas Lyell, welcoming it - saying that it "enables the Attorney-General and the Solicitor-General to work together more efficiently and, where necessary, interchangeably".

+The act does not change the Attorney General from being the principal law officer.

 The act was passed by both Houses without a division on 7 July (House of Lords) and 24 July (House of Commons), owing to its uncontroversial and technical nature.